calien666/typo3-secure-filemount/Documentation/Administration/Configuration/Index.rst

     .. figure:: /Images/Administration/filestorage-general.png
         :alt: Setup of a secure file storage

     Be aware of the Base URI, as this field needs to be set up.
+This ensures speaking URLs in the frontend and the middleware accessing the right storage.

 #.
 Optional: Set up an access group for this file storage.
 This Access group is
     working as fallback, if no access is defined in file list module.